 To that end, our high quality inpatient rotations and outpatient rotations are supplemented by a web based curriculum which includes full text article links to support our learning objectives as well as core clinical images and links to self assessment sites.
 Our educational conferences are diverse in their content and format.
 We also provide the opportunity for residents to tailor their educational experience to build on their special interests and goals through the use of enrichment activities and electives.
 Our residents will graduate as highly trained clinicians who also have gained additional “life skills” which will serve them well whether their subsequent home will be in academics or in private practice.

-While not a rigid, overly-structured program, early establishment of mentors is encouraged and facilitated by the design of our training program.
-Based on the career interests the intern is entertaining, interns are linked to faculty that can provide further advice and potentially guide the intern through a scholarly project as part of their career development elective and possibly additional months.
-These links are sometimes with the general and subspecialty faculty attendings they work with on the wards, as the majority of our attendings pride themselves as clinicians.
+We begin linking you with possible mentors during orientation.
+Early establishment of mentors is encouraged and facilitated by the design of our training program.
+Based on career interests interns are linked to faculty that can provide further advice and potentially guide the intern through a scholarly project as part of their career development elective and possibly additional months.
+These links are sometimes with the general and subspecialty faculty attendings they work with on the wards.
 Others are friendly referrals from a director, chief resident or colleague.
 Faculty mentors appreciate that time is allotted within the residency for research, quality improvement and/or educational scholarship and are eager to help.
 Trainees value the open access to mentors, role models, division heads and fellowship program directors.

 While working hard to ensure that you develop the necessary knowledge and technical skills, we also work to make sure that our residents maintain their compassion and emotional health.
 The residency is coordinating efforts of faculty across all venues where Professional Development and Well-Being are the focus.
 This includes workshops and a retreat for interns, communication training in the skills lab and the Leadership Management Training Program.
 A one resident/one intern team design, common on many of our services, promotes the development of closer working relationships between seniors and interns.
 Regular conferences addressing analyses of medical errors and reflections on the care of dying patients provide necessary opportunities for further development as professionals in an open, non-threatening environment.